 The phones also use Bluetooth 5.0 connectivity with aptx low latency to help with synching when you’re watching a movie for example.
 For those of you addicted to digital voice control, Alexa, Siri and Google Assistant are all compatible companions if you need some digital companionship on your travels.

-Sennheiser also has the Momentum Wireless; a fancier, more expensive product that might offer a few more bells and whistles than the PXC 55O-II, but that remains to be seen in a future test.
-For me, sitting here halfway through a six hour flight, I couldn’t be happier.
+Sennheiser also has the Momentum Wireless 3; a fancier, more expensive product that offers a few more bells and whistles than the PXC 55O-II..
+For me, sitting here halfway through a six-hour flight, I couldn’t be happier.
 Then again, I can see the meal service approaching.

 Tell me more about the Sennheiser PXC 55O-II Wireless headphones